 The assessment should describe your learning experiences, including research, in-class exercises and presentations, guest speakers, field work, and term papers.
 It should show how these added to your knowledge, value and skill in social work.
 It should state your goals and objectives, and explain why these goals and objectives are important.
 Be specific and cite examples.

 Self-assessment is never finished or complete.
 It focuses on goals and objectives for life-long learning.
 Self-assessment is a process that evolves as your experience and learning evolves.
 The portfolio will be your window into your own development, showing how you have grown personally and professionally.
 It can be used throughout your professional career as an ongoing reflection.

-Dr. Barry R. Cournoyer, professor of social work practice and former associate dean at the Indiana University School of Social Work, emphasizes the value of the social work portfolio in a book he co-authored titled “The Social Work Portfolio.”
+Dr. Barry R. Cournoyer, professor of social work practice and former associate dean at the Indiana University-Bloomington School of Social Work, emphasizes the value of the social work portfolio in a book he co-authored titled “The Social Work Portfolio.”
 Cournoyer emphasizes the importance of learning how to learn and making this a life-long goal.
 He sees self-assessment as a cornerstone and fundamental component of the social work portfolio process.

 - “The Social Work Portfolio”; Barry R. Cournoyer and Mary Stanley, 2001.

 A 35-year child care specialist, Laurie Carpenter’s first writing involved scripts for a national award-winning cable program on child care issues.
 From cradle to grave, she worked for a historical cemetery, handling public relations and historical pieces for newspaper publication.
 Working towards her master’s degree in education, Carpenter also completed a certificate of journalism program at the University of Massachusetts at Amherst.